kttFox/OnTopReplica/README.md

 * Alarm sounds: in addition to the bundled WAV/MP3 files (just drop files into the `Sounds` folder to add them to the list), some Windows system sounds can be selected.
 * Detection runs independently per panel.
 * Added the ability to send a single key to the monitored window when the alarm fires.
+* A small **status indicator (●)** is shown at the top-right of the preview so you can see at a glance whether color-alert monitoring is running (a different color is used while paused).
+Visibility, size, and colors are configurable in the settings panel.

+### Auto-hide

+* Added an option to **automatically hide all panels while the target window is not active**, and show them again (without stealing focus) when the target becomes active (setting "Hide when source is deactivated", disabled by default).
+The taskbar button remains visible while hidden, so you can also restore the panels manually.

 ### Other

 * Removed the auto-update feature.
+* Application settings are now saved next to the executable (`OnTopReplica.Settings.xml`) instead of the per-user `user.config`, and are written immediately on every change.
 * Removed the MSI installer and made the application **portable** (just place the executable files and run).
 * Added a Japanese locale (translation resources).
 * Removed legacy settings such as "restore last window" and "restore previous position and size", which have been consolidated into the automatic layout restore described above.